Wallets & ScriptPubKeys

 What this means in practice

-Section titled “What this means in practice”Most developers working with modern HD wallets will use pubkeys.extpubkey.import and
+Section titled “What this means in practice”Most developers working with modern single-key HD wallets will use

-rarely think about script types directly — the xpub, ypub or zpub encodes the intent.
-The
+pubkeys.extpubkey.import and rarely think about script types directly — the xpub, ypub,

 early-chain keys, individual watch addresses, or keys that were used across multiple script